Operating Cumulocity DataHub

 Managing the data lake

-Cumulocity IoT DataHub uses a data lake to store data being offloaded from the Cumulocity IoT operational database.
+Cumulocity DataHub uses a data lake to store data being offloaded from the Cumulocity operational database.
 The data is organized in hierarchical folders, following a temporal hierarchy.
 Within the folders the offloaded data is organized in Parquet files.
-During the offloading process Cumulocity IoT DataHub creates temporary Parquet files, holding intermediate data, which are deleted afterwards.
+During the offloading process Cumulocity DataHub creates temporary Parquet files, holding intermediate data, which are deleted afterwards.
 In order to prevent data being spread over multiple small files, a compaction process is executed regularly, producing fewer, larger files.

 The contents and hierarchy of the data lake must not be modified.
 There is a high risk that data gets lost and subsequent querying of the data lake produces incomplete results.